2. Work out your gain

 - a business asset

-- occupied by a dependent relative - HM Revenue and Customs (HMRC) has information on page 7 of its guide on Private Residence Relief
+- occupied by a dependent relative - find out more in the guidance on Private Residence Relief

 Work out if you need to pay